 Store your Iranian seasoning in an airtight jar out of direct sunlight.
 Use within 3 months before making more.

-Note: If you have time, I do recommend dry toasting the whole ingredients before grinding to release more flavours.
+Note: If you have time, I do recommend dry toasting the whole cumin, coriander and peppercorns before grinding to release more flavours.

 For further info on toasting and grinding you can read more here.
 (Link opens in new window)

 Cardamom note: I've started simply grinding the whole pods as removing the seeds can be a bit fiddly and time consuming.
 As long as you sieve the ground pods this doesn't seem to cause any problems.